Nasal Surgery & Contouring

 Dr. Guy will give you more specific guidelines for gradually resuming your normal activities.
 They’re likely to include these suggestions: Avoid strenuous activity (jogging, swimming, bending, sexual relations-any activity that increases your blood pressure) for two to three weeks.
 Avoid hitting or rubbing your nose, or getting it sunburned, for eight weeks.
 Be gentle when washing your face and hair or using cosmetics.

 You can wear contact lenses as soon as you feel like it, but glasses are another story.
-Once the splint is off, they'll have to be taped to your forehead or propped on your cheeks for another six to seven weeks, until your nose is completely healed.
+Once the splint is off, they’ll have to be taped to your forehead or propped on your nasal splint to keep pressure off of the healing bones and avoid movement of the bones.
+With very light glasses, this may not be necessary for long.